bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 [image]

 ### If you are installing new key separators:
-If you are replacing your key separators, flip the PCB over.
+If you are replacing your key separators, first remove the knob from the rotary encoder.

+Flip the PCB over.
 Use a Torx T6 bit to remove all 14 of the M2 self-tapping screws, and remove the old key separators:
 [image]

 Install the new key separators using the 14 M2 self-tapping screws, but leave the screws about a half turn too loose.